daveho/daveho.github.com/_posts/2014-04-19-carpi-car-videos-with-the-raspberry-pi.md

 # No more DVDs!

-As I [mentioned previously](/2014/01/29/hacking-on-the-raspberry-pi.html), having a way to play movies in the car is great for long car trips, but car DVD players are, let's say, frustrating in many ways:
+As I [mentioned previously](/2014/01/29/hacking-on-the-raspberry-pi.html), having a way to play movies in the car is great for long car trips, but car DVD players are, shall we say, frustrating in various ways:

 * A parent must unbuckle and turn around to put in a disc, operate the menu, etc.
 * Long, long waits before you actually reach the root menu